cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/overview.md

 ## CinchyDXD introduction

-CinchyDXD is a utility that exports a data experiences from a source Cinchy environment to a release package that you can:
+CinchyDXD is a utility that helps developers manage changes to their solutions built on Cinchy in a controlled and scalable way by enabling source-driven development and team collaboration with governance.

+With DXD, you can:

+- Manage Cinchy objects related to a particular solution/data product (Data Experience) as code.
+This code can be exported from an existing Cinchy environment used for development.
+- Leverage existing software development best practices around change management using source-control
-- Deploy to an upper environment with the same CinchyDXD utility.
+- Deploy the Data Experience into other Cinchy environments.
-- Commit to source control to reflect a snapshot of a specific point in the release version.

 ## About CinchyDXD 2.0